Acrisel/sequent/sequent/README.rst

         | StepState.complete | stands for success or failure of task     |
         +--------------------+-------------------------------------------+

+    *acquires*: list of tuples of resource pool and amount of resources to acquire before starting.

+    *releases*: list of tuples of resources pool and amount of resources to release once completed.
+        If None, defaults to *acquires*.
+If set to empty list, none of the acquired resources would be released.

     *recovery*: mapping of state status to how step should be handled in recovery:

         +-----------------------+------------------+------------------------------------------------------+